unnamedmistress/StrawberryTech/README.md

 `npm test` will not be available and the tests will fail.

 ## Environment Variables
-RobotChat uses the OpenAI API.
+RobotChat and the Prompt Recipe Builder use the OpenAI API.
 Create a `.env` file inside `learning-games` containing:

 ```bash
 VITE_OPENAI_API_KEY=your-key
 ```

-Without this key, the RobotChat feature will not work.
+Without this key, the RobotChat and recipe features will not work.

 ## License
 This project is released under the [MIT License](LICENSE).
 Contributions are welcome under the same terms.